 We get it.
-Desk jobs can be hard on your body.
+It can be hard to stay active at a desk job.
 From back pain to a foot falling asleep, the wear and tear on your body is evident.
 Working in an office can require long hours at a desk and staring at a computer screen.
 Have no fear, as there are solutions to keep you alert and refreshed while at work.
 Below are a few of our favorite ways to stay active throughout the day at a job that requires extended time at a desk.

 In many of our jobs, we have several calls with clients each week.
 Although it can be tempting to sit in a comfy chair, phone calls are a great time to incorporate activity into your day.
 Take time during the call to take a walk around the office, stand or simply pace back and forth.
 A little bit of activity throughout the day pays off in the long run.

 Because our office is located in downtown Indianapolis, we have access to tons of great restaurants within walking distance.
-We are huge fans of getting lunch delivered from time to time, but lunch is a great time to get your legs moving.
+We are huge fans of getting lunch delivered from time to time (okay, maybe a little more than just from time to time), but lunch is a great time to get your legs moving.
 Even if you pack your lunch, taking a walk during a lunch break can be refreshing and an easy form of exercise.

 Even if your office doesn’t have standing desks, there are ways to stand more throughout the workday.
 Whether it is standing during an internal meeting (it’s not as weird as it sounds, we promise) or bringing your computer to a bar height table in the breakroom, standing has tons of health benefits from reducing back pain to increasing the calories you burn.

 Don’t let the fear of embarrassment keep you from staying active at the office.
-It may feel goofy at first, but soon enough you’ll inspire your coworkers to join you.
+It may feel goofy at first, but soon enough you’ll get your coworkers on board and inspire them to join you.
 Are you sitting right now?
 Get up and move!